cyrildewit/eloquent-viewable/README.md

 php artisan migrate
 ```

-#### Register service provider manualy
+#### Register service provider manually

-Add the following provider to your application's providers list.
+If you like to register packages manually, you can add the following provider to your application's providers list.

 ```php
 // config/app.php